-According to Haverfield, the consolidation of tier 2 applications such as virtual desktop infrastructure, HR and finance, as well as databases, is driving most HCI deployments.
+According to Haverfield, the consolidation of Tier 2 applications such as virtual desktop infrastructure, human resources and finance, as well as databases, is driving most HCI deployments.

 For enterprises – such as those in healthcare – that face difficulties in running unstructured and unpredictable workloads on HCI, HPE provides two architectural approaches: aggregated and hyper-converged, as well as disaggregated and converged management.